Student life needs student leaders.

 Each year thousands put themselves forward in the Leadership Race.
-And each year you come out in your thousands to vote.
+And each March, every student at UCL votes to elect their future leaders.

-The Leadership Race is your chance to choose who leads your club, society, and Students’ Union
+The Leadership Race is your chance to choose who leads your club, society, and Students’ Union.
+Read more about the different leadership roles you can take on:

 Sabbatical Officers